Raj Chandra Sen: Career

 Sen also owned lands.
 In 1936 he succeeded his father as the holder of the Kunari estate (which traced its history to 1644, when the second ruler of Kota bestowed it upon Arjun Singh).
 His estate consisted of Kunari (on the left bank of Chambal river, opposite Kota town) and eight dependent villages.

-Parliamentarian

 In 1952, Sen was elected to the first Lok Sabha from the Kota-Bundi constituency.
 He obtained 41,715 votes (44.85%).
 Sen was one of three Akhil Bharatiya Ram Rajya Parishad members in the first Lok Sabha, all elected from constituencies in Rajasthan.